gwendalminguy/holbertonschool-higher_level_programming/restful-api/task_01_http.md

 #### Methods:

 Every HTTP request uses a [method](https://en.wikipedia.org/wiki/HTTP#Request_methods) to indicate the desired action to be performed on the identified ressource.
 They are case-sensitive.
+Most common methods are the following:

 - GET: requests that the target resource transfer a representation of its state
 - HEAD: requests that the target resource transfer a representation of its state, without the reprensentation data enclosed in the response body